LiskArchive/lisk-sdk/README.md

 # Lisk JS

-A client-side transactions library for [Lisk](https://lisk.io/).
-Allows transactions to be sent from within the browser, using a simple API.
+Lisk JS is a JavaScript library for sending Lisk transactions.
+It's main benefit is that it does not require a locally installed Lisk node, and instead utilizes the existing peers on the network.
+It can be used from the client as a [browserify](http://browserify.org/) compiled module, or on the server as a standard Node.js module.

 ## Installation